 • Setpal: Went bust many years ago

 Otherwise, you'll be wanting a new set-top box - hopefully one that won't become obsolete two years after you've bought it.
-You can get new Freeview boxes from around £25 from Dixons, Comet, Argos. and 24-7 Electrical.
+You can get new Freeview boxes from around £25 from Currys and Argos.
 You may also want to consider the following:

-• BT Vision LogoBT Vision - This TV service from BT is subscription-free, you get all the Freeview channels, plus some on-demand content - and you get a free box if you get your Broadband from BT.
-More at btvision.bt.com
+• BT Vision LogoBT Vision - This TV service is available to BT Broadband customers.
+BT Vision offers all the Freeview channels, plus on-demand content and catch-up TV.

 • Sky Digital LogoSky Digital - Satellite TV service available to 98% of the UK with the widest range of channels available.
 You'll have to pay a monthly subscription though - More at www.sky.com.